 Princess Beatrix lock is a public private partnership for the realization and expansion of the Princess Beatrix lock at Nieuwegein.
-Start of operational use is scheduled for 2019.
-Sas van Vreeswijk BV is responsible for the availability of the infrastructure and thereby relies on a consortium of contractors including Besix, Heijmans and Jan de Nul.
+Sas van Vreeswijk BV is responsible for the availability of the infrastructure and thereby calls on a consortium of contractors including Besix, Heijmans and Jan de Nul.